 The 73 ns stated here is required for the With Trigger mode when the sampling head is operating on a 3 foot extender cable and the trigger cable has a 5 ns signal delay.
+Less leadtime (about has a 5 ns signal delay.
 Less leadtime (about 70 ns) is required when the sampling head is installed in the Type 3S2 and the trigger cable signal delay is only 2 ns.